abi-krish-me/Leave-management-system/README.md

 I have used React js, Nodejs and Mysql.

 The system will have functionalities
-  1)to add employees to the database when an employee is added to the database and respective numbers of leave are created in the database, 2)view all the employee details,
+  1)to add employees to the database when an employee is added to the database, respective numbers of leave are created in the database, 2)view all the employee details,
   3)view selected employee details,
-  4)update the leaves by selecting the respective employee by updating the remaining leaves, 5)allow deletion of employee details when employee retires the company.
+  4)update the leaves by selecting the respective employeeby inserting the name and by updating the remaining leaves, 5)allow deletion of employee details when employee retires the company.

 In the sql, database named "employeeleave" will have one table named "employee".